How a data mining giant got me wrong

 Annabel Kilner, Chief Commercial Officer at furniture retailer MADE.com said consumer data helped firms deliver messages that consumers found relevant.

-“We adopt a test and learn approach to optimizing our campaigns,” Kilner said.
+“We adopt a test and learn approach to optimising our campaigns,” Kilner said.

 Xiaojing Dong, associate professor of marketing and business analytics at Santa Clara University in Silicon Valley, said that qualitative predictions like those produced by Acxiom gave advertisers a much better idea of who they are reaching.